xagent003/nsclass/README.md

 to the old class to be cleaned up.
 A namespace can also specify a class that doesn't exist, and when the NamespaceClass is created, it's resources will be applied in everyname space that has a label for it

 Any resource type is supported, including other Custom Resources.
+RBAC for creating NamespaceClasses should be tightly locked down for this reason, as it can allow injecting arbitrary resources that may not normally be allowed.
+Due to this the operator has * rbac privileges for all API groups and types

 Resources can also be added to or removed from a NamespaceClass which will trigger application and/or cleanup in all namespaces that target this class.